ethanyichengfeng/ethanyichengfeng.github.io/_pages/about.md

 At present, I am working as a Research Assistant at The Chinese University of Hong Kong under the guidance of Prof. [Henry Xu](https://henryhxu.github.io/).
 I've embarked on research in the realm of video systems, which presents an entirely new and exciting challenge!

 My master's advisor is Prof. [Xiaofei Wang](http://www.drxiaofei.wang/), and if all goes well, I will be graduating in January next year :).
-During this journey, I had the privilege of interning with the IaaS team at China's edge cloud company [PPIO](https://www.ppio.cn/).
+During this journey, I had the privilege of interning with the IaaS team at [PPIO](https://www.ppio.cn/) Edge Clouds Co., Ltd., China.
 This experience led to a series of fruitful industry-academic collaborative projects – truly exhilarating!

 Before my time at TJU, I obtained my Bachelor's degree from Jiangnan University in 2021.
 Those were four vibrant and eventful years.
-I represented the school in provincial games, took on roles as a host, model, and voice actor.
+I represented the school in provincial sports games, took on roles as a host, model, and voice actor.
 Together with my colleagues, I developed numerous Unity games and served as the President of the School-Student Union and class monitor.
 I have a deep affection for JNU.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.test